 Keith Mars got in serious trouble for doing this, since impersonating government officers is actually illegal.
 His daughter gets away with it on multiple occasions, however.

-In the season four finale of Thirty Rock, Tina Fey's character begins to fall in love with an airline pilot named Carol, played by Matt Damon, who manages to enter a wedding reception with no trouble.
+In the season four finale of 30 Rock, Tina Fey's character begins to fall in love with an airline pilot named Carol, played by Matt Damon, who manages to enter a wedding reception with no trouble.

 Carol: Yeah, if you walk briskly in a pilot uniform, you can go pretty much anywhere.
 I was once in the Lincoln bedroom of the White House.